top of page

 So why did the IDA update the definition after all these years?

-Between 2002 and 2025, researchers made huge progress in understanding how reading develops and why some students struggle.
-Studies published in Annals of Dyslexia and related journals revealed key insights:
+Between 2002 and 2025, researchers made major progress in understanding how reading develops and why some students struggle.
+Several findings contributed to the update:

-• There is no single “dyslexia gene.”
-Many genes and brain processes play small roles that combine in unique ways for each person.
+• There is no single dyslexia gene.
+Many genes and brain processes interact in complex ways.

 • Instruction and environment matter.
-The right teaching and support can make a big difference, even for students with strong genetic risks.
+The right support can dramatically change outcomes.

-• Phonological deficits are common, but not universal.
-Some children with dyslexia struggle more with word meaning or memory than with sounds.
+• Phonological issues are common but not universal.
+Some children struggle more with vocabulary, memory, or language meaning.

-• Cultural and language differences matter.
-A definition that only fits English doesn’t capture what dyslexia looks like around the world.
+• Cultural and linguistic differences matter.
+A definition based only on English does not reflect dyslexia worldwide.

-In other words, science has caught up with what parents and teachers have long known: dyslexia is complex, personal, and shaped by how we teach and support children.
+In short, science caught up with what teachers and parents have been seeing for years.
+Dyslexia is complex, personal, and influenced both by biology and by how we teach and support learners.

 A smiling teacher leans over a table helping a diverse group of young students with their work.
 On the right side, text reads “What This Means for Students and Parents.”
 The image illustrates how the 2025 IDA dyslexia definition impacts families and educators, as discussed in the blog post “What Changed in the 2025 IDA Dyslexia Definition, and Why Does It Matter?”